equinor/terraform-azurerm-automation/examples/complete/README.md

 # Complete Example

-Example Terraform configuration which shows the complete usage of this module.
+Example Terraform configuration which shows the complete usage of this module and its submodules.